-If there is any potential remote keyless entry problem with your vehicle, ensure ALL remote entry transmitters are taken to the dealership, to aid in troubleshooting.
+If there are problems with the remote entry system, make sure to take ALL remote entry transmitters with you to the dealership in order to aid in troubleshooting the problem.

 Unlocking the doors

 - 1. Press 1 and release to unlock the driver's door.
 Note: The interior lamps will illuminate. - 2.
 Press \P and release again within three seconds to unlock all the doors.